-Company historyKBN has provided financing on favourable terms to the local government sector for ninety years.
+Company historyKBN has provided financing on favourable terms to the local government sector for over ninety years.

 During the depression in the 1920’s prices fell and investments plummeted.
 Municipal debt had grown to unprecedented proportions and the sector had problems repaying.
 The Norwegian parliament passed a bill in 1926 to establish a local government funding agency providing long-term financing to the local government sector.

 In 1927 Norges Kommunalbank was established.
 In the beginning KBN provided mainly refinancing of loans to heavily indebted municipalities.
 As the debt crisis subsided, regular lending to municipalities was given priority.

 During the first decades following the second world war the number of electric power plants to be financed grew.
 In the 1960’s infrastructure and local welfare production was most important.